 - Dealing with teasing and bullying

-If you would like to book an appointment with one of our child clinical psychologists who teaches these strategies, please email or call the clinic on 0405 430 530.
+Our psychologists teach social skills to children in a one-on-one situation.
+However they will often also recommend group social skills programs as an adjunct to this therapy.
+If you would like to book an appointment with one of our child clinical psychologists who teaches these strategies, please email or call the clinic on 9438 2511.